skmanik/clicky/README.md

 # clicky

-Clicky game featuring the many faces of JJBA.
+A simple clicking game to try out React.
+Features the many faces of JJBA.

 ## Instructions